1drop/Onedrop.AjaxForm/README.md

     includeJavascript: true
 ```

+## JS Events

+You can use 2 events to register you event listens.

+Before Send Ajax Form `Onedrop.AjaxForm:before`

+After render Ajax Form to HTML `Onedrop.AjaxForm:after`

 ### Form reload

 As the content of your form is being replaced by the confirmation message you usually want